 The largest boneyard in the world, at Davis-Monthan Air Force Base in Tucson, does allow tours of its Aerospace Maintenance and Regeneration Group (AMARG) facility.

 Tour tickets must be purchased at the Pima Air & Space Museum, across East Valencia Road from the base.
 Bus tours also originate at the museum.

 Need Help Spotting Airliners?

 With the wide variety of jet airliners serving the worldwide travel market today and in storage in the Arizona deserts, identification of specific manufacturers and aircraft can be difficult.

-On our new website we have included quick and easy guides to spotting the common jet airliners of the day.
+On our new airliner spotting website we have included quick and easy guides to the common jet airliners of the day.
 We include airliners from Airbus, Boeing, Embraer and Bombardier.